aleph-im/aleph-vm/examples/example_confidential_image/README.md

 bash ./build_debian_image.sh -o ~/destination-image.img --password your-password -r $ROOT_DIR
 ```

+> If you need debuging you can pass the -x option to bash before the script name

 ## To test and further customise you image you can also boot it inside qemu
 ```shell